 It has been an active member of the crypto exchange industry for around seven years.
 In that time, it has gathered a user base of over 4 million and it is continuously growing.
 Kraken reviews praise some of the features, so we decided to test them ourselves.

 Kraken Brokerage Services

-As many other brokerage services, its service enables users to buy and sell cryptocurrencies online.
+Like many other brokerage services, its service enables users to buy and sell cryptocurrencies online.
 Thanks to this feature, thousands of newly registered users are able to trade cryptocurrencies unruffled and with ease.

 What sets apart the platform from its competitors is the ability to trade fiat currencies as well.
 Depositing or withdrawing fiat currencies is available from your account in eight different currencies — USD, EUR, GBP, JPY, CAD, CHF, AUD, and CNY.

 OTC (Over The Counter) trading is performed off the open Kraken exchange.
 This service is available to high-net individuals and institutions prepared to trade more than $100,000.
-OTC is a more personalized service with its own expert consultation.
+Therefore, OTC is a more personalized service with its own expert consultation.
 Clients will receive daily trade and market recaps and expert reports on the current cryptocurrency market.